morover/tx_fun/README.md

 It is stated to be a decimal with a precision of up to four places only, but it is not specified how big can amounts be.

-For the sake of correctness let's use BigDecimal for storing amounts.
+For the sake of correctness let's use Decimal (96 bits should be enough) for storing amounts.

 ## Performance
 I've commented printing out error messages to the stderr for better performance.